-The fiscal year 2013 net income increased \$0.1 million to \$13.2 million, the highest ever reported for the Company.
+The fiscal year 2013 net income increased \$0.1 million to \$13.2 million.
 The number of diluted shares increased during fiscal 2013 due to additional shares outstanding and the impact of the Company's higher stock trading price on outstanding options, resulting in the Company reporting diluted earnings per share of \$1.80 for fiscal year 2013 versus \$1.86 for fiscal year 2012.
-All earnings per share amounts are on a diluted basis.